chlorm-forks/Emby.Wiki/Is-there-a-limit-to-Emby-Premiere.md

 * Very few users actually require more device support than the standard license.
 * The limit applies only to Emby Premiere features so only apps that utilize those features will count towards the limit.
+* The limit is a device limit NOT a concurrent connection limit.
 * The limit is tied to an Emby Premiere key, not a server so, if your key is in use on more than one server, then the limit will apply across all of them cumulatively.

 ## So how do I determine if the limit will be okay for me?

 Look at the [Feature Matrix](Emby-Premiere-Feature-Matrix) and note the features you use that are NOT in the "Free" column.
 Count the number of devices your users will use for just those features.
+Even if this count is near the 15 limit, we suggest you just try the normal license for a month of typical usage by your users and see if it works for you (it does for almost everyone).
+Your server will show if you are close to or over the limit.

 ## How long does a device count towards my limit?

 The system tracks device usage for about a week.
 So you need to count only devices used regularly by your users when estimating the limit for you.
+It is important to understand this is a device access limit NOT a concurrent connection limit.

 ## How do I "knock" a device off the list?